DUCATUS-revival/ducatusx-raspbbery/README.md

 # DucatusX Raspberry Pi image generator

-Tool used to create Raspberry Pi OS images.
-(Previously known as Raspbian).
+Tool used to create Raspberry Pi OS images with DucatusX node installed.

 ## Dependencies

 pi-gen runs on Debian-based operating systems.
-Currently it is only supported on either Debian Buster or Ubuntu Xenial and is known to have issues building on earlier releases of these systems.
-On other Linux distributions it may be possible to use the Docker build described below.

 To install the required dependencies for `pi-gen` you should run: